 Dear Mr. Electrician: I want to replace a very old ceiling light fixture in a very old house.
-After removing the ceiling canopy cover that hides all the wiring, I found that there isn’t a standard ceiling electrical outlet box.
+After removing the existing light fixture ceiling canopy cover that hides all of the wiring, I found that there isn’t a standard ceiling electrical outlet box.
 Instead, there is a black round disc (about 3 inches in diameter) which has a 1 inch long screw type rod sticking out of it.
 The wires are around it.
-The light fixture that I want to install comes with a flat hanger bracket and the instructions tell me to install this hanger bracket onto the outlet box.
+The light fixture that I want to install comes with a flat hanger bracket and the instructions tell me to install the hanger bracket onto the outlet box.
 Since there is no outlet box, I don’t know what to do.
 What are my options?

 Around the pancake box are four holes, each with a setscrew or clamp which engages the cable, preventing it from being pulled out, and provides electrical continuity for the equipment ground for the armored cable.

-The wiring is most likely armored cable (BX), however ungrounded non-metallic cable (The Type Before Romex), or knob and tube type wiring is possible as well.
+The wiring is most likely armored cable (BX).
+However ungrounded non-metallic cable (The Type Before Romex), or knob and tube type wiring is possible as well.

 Beware if the gas pipe has a cap on it.
 Usually the caps are removed when the gas line is taken out of service.
 However, until you can verify that the gas line is dead you should not remove the cap.